peatiscoding/pailjs/README.md

 Once operation is created you can still apply the pipeline per individual operation via `apply` method.

-Both operation & pail are Morphable meaning the output type of Pail is morphed based on the `marshal` output type. e.g. using zod to infer the type of the output service object.
+Both `operation` & `pail` are Morphable meaning the output type of them can be morphed based on the `marshal` output type. e.g. using zod to infer the type of the output service object.
+This feature is our attempt to streamline the return type of the service.

 ### Pipeline

 To create this **Composable** feature.
 We use `pipeline` as an entrypoint to build up the fetch's request context object.
 This is actually very similar to Axios' request interceptor.
 Where you can modify the request every time it invoked.

 ### Marshal